npclaudiu/git-server-poc/README.md

 The development environment is bootstrapped by a rather hacky set of scripts contained in the `devenv` directory.
-For anything serious, I would recommend using a more robust build system such as [Bazel](https://bazel.build/).
+For anything serious, I would recommend using a more robust build system such as [Bazel](https://bazel.build/) instead.

 ### Prerequisites